 Termite control is something that no home or business owner wants to have to deal with.
-It’s quite common for people to not realize that they have a termite problem until the termites have already a significant amount of damage.
-Each year, termites invade millions of homes, causing billions of dollars in damage that’s NOT covered by homeowners insurance.
-While they’re found in every state except Alaska, they are a significant threat in the San Diego County.
+It’s quite common for people to be unaware that they have a termite problem until the termites have already caused a significant amount of damage.
+Each year, termites invade millions of homes, causing billions of dollars in damage that’s not covered by homeowners insurance.
+While they’re found in every state except Alaska, termites are a significant threat in San Diego County.
 It’s not a matter of if your home will encounter termites but when, making termite control a necessity.

 WHAT THEY DO

-Termites are located all over the world and are definitely found throughout San Diego County.
+Termites are located all over the world and are prevalent throughout San Diego County.
 These irritating little pests are specifically known to thrive in tropical and sub tropical climates.
-It’s important to note, that although they can cause large amounts of damage to homes and buildings they are generally not harmful to humans.
+It’s important to note that, although they can cause large amounts of damage to homes and buildings, they are generally not harmful to humans.

-While most people can easily recognize ants, spiders and many other types of insects, few actually know what a termite looks like.
+While most people can easily recognize ants, spiders, and many other types of insects, few actually know what a termite looks like.
 As termite infestations are a big threat, it’s important to look for signs of damage they may be causing.
-Oftentimes you can see piles of droppings under the wood they are slowly eating away.
-Although they do have a resemblance to ants, they are not related to them.
+Oftentimes you can see piles of droppings under the wood they slowly consume.
+Although they do resemble ants, they are not related to them.
 Termites belong to their own species known as the Isoptera.
-They live in colonies like ants however, and are dependent upon other colony members for survival.
+However, they live in colonies like ants, and termites are dependent upon other colony members for survival.

 It’s common to have termites for a while before you ever see them.
 But when you do see them, they are usually dark to reddish brown winged termites from the reproductive caste.
 Their wings extend longer than their bodies by about 1/8 to 1/4 inches.